Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/identity-api-reference.md

 ### syncIdentifiers \(overloaded\)

-This  API is an overloaded version that does not include the parameter for the authentication state, and assumes a default value as `ACPMobileVisitorAuthenticationStateUnknown`
+This  API is an overloaded version that does not include the parameter for the authentication state and assumes a default value as `ACPMobileVisitorAuthenticationStateUnknown`

 #### Syntax

 ```objectivec
 + (void) syncIdentifiers: (nullable NSDictionary*) identifiers;
 ```
-The *identifiers* dictionary contains identifiers, and each identifier contains an `identifier type` as the key and an `identifier` as the value.
+* The *identifiers* dictionary contains identifiers, and each identifier contains an `identifier type` as the key and an `identifier` as the value.

 If any of the identifier pairs contains an empty or null value as the `identifier type` or `identifier`, then it will be ignored.